 PRICE

-LUMP SUM A lump sum payment Shall Shall not be used as full compensation for performance of the Work in conformance with the Contract Documents.
+LUMP SUM A lump sum payment X Shall Shall not be used as full compensation for performance of the Work in conformance with the Contract Documents.
 If a lump sum payment is chosen, then Owner shall pay Constructor the lump sum price of dollars ($).
 The lump sum price is hereinafter referred to as the Contract Price, which shall be subject to increase or decrease as provided in ARTICLE 8.

-UNIT PRICE Unit price ] Shall Shall not be used.
+UNIT PRICE Unit price ] Shall X Shall not be used.

 If unit price shall be used, then payment for all items will be on a unit price basis, unless listed otherwise in the Bid Form.
 The unit price and payment made for each item listed shall constitute full compensation for furnishing all plant, labor, materials, and equipment, and performing any associated Constructor quality control, environmental protection, meeting safety requirements, tests and reports, and for performing all Work required for each of the unit price items.
 Contract unit price multiplied by agreed quantity is full compensation and includes Overhead, field overhead, and profit.
 The sum of the unit prices times the contract quantities plus the sum of non-unit price items shall mean “Contract Price.”
 The Contract Price shall be subject to increase or decrease based upon the actually accepted quantities performed times the current contract unit prices and as provided in ARTICLE 8.